-Wapsie Valley FFA holds Annual Banquet virtually
+Wapsie Valley FFA holds annual banquet virtually

-This year, members competed in many different events at the Sub-District and District levels.
-Unfortunately, due to the COVID-19 restrictions, they were not able to compete at the State level.
-Congratulations to all who went above and beyond this year to represent the Wapsie Valley FFA Chapter.
-The chapter truly offers its gratitude to all of the supporters who have helped make this FFA chapter successful throughout the years.
+This year, our members competed in many different events at the sub-district and district levels.
+Unfortunately, due to the COVID-19 restrictions, we were not able to compete at the state level.

+Congratulations to all who went above and beyond this year to represent the Wapsie Valley FFA Chapter!
+We truly want to offer our gratitude to all of our supporters who have helped make this FFA chapter successful throughout the years.
 Listed below are the special recognitions and awards received this year.

 Sub-District Convention: